David123890dd/configure-ad/README.md

 ![image](https://github.com/David123890dd/configure-ad/assets/138183500/750a4a13-3d5b-4910-b29d-10ed5a8aba9b)

 <h3>in the folder we created, right click --> New --> user. fill in their login info.
 The "user logon name" is what will be used as the login credentials when connecting to any of the computers connected to the domain controller.
-Click next --> setup password --> next --> finish.
+Click next --> setup password(uncheck "User must change password at next login" if you want the password to stay the same)--> next --> finish.
 Now we have a domain user.</h3>

 ![image](https://github.com/David123890dd/configure-ad/assets/138183500/8cf83bea-a709-4709-8c82-c3b276c7e702)